piotrmarcinkowski/ai-chatbot/README.md

 ## Debugger

-If running in Dev Container you can use the provided launch configration `LangGraph Dev (agent_launcher.py)` It will start the langgraph server with the debugger.
+If running in Dev Container you can use one of the provided vscode launch configrations:
+- CLI Debug (cli_runner.py)
+- LangGraph Dev (agent_launcher.py)

+First will spin up the assistant CLI with the debugger attached.

+Second one will start the langgraph server with the debugger.

 Otherwise, start the server with the following command: